pkoning2/ddcmp/doc/kicad.md

 ### Assembly suggestions

 I found that this order of installing the components works well:
 1. U1 (Raspberry Pico).
 You can surface-mount this or use pin headers (or even short wires) if you prefer.
+There are mounting holes to secure the part to the board, which is probably a good idea if surface mounted so the mechanical integrity doesn't depend on the shear strength of the solder joints.
+The mounting holes are for M2 (metric 2 millimeter) screws.  #2 US screws are a hair too big.
 2. TR1, TR2 transformers, if you are using surface mount parts
 3. Resistors and capacitors
 4. LEDs